 There are a couple of ways that using wildcards can result in surprising behavior:

 Shells (like bash and zsh) can attempt to expand wildcards before passing the arguments to gsutil.
 If the wildcard was supposed to refer to a cloud object, this can result in surprising "Not found" errors (e.g., if the shell tries to expand the wildcard "gs://my-bucket/*" on the local machine, matching no local files, and failing the command).

 Note that some shells include additional characters in their wildcard character sets.
-For example, if you use zsh with the extendedglob option enabled it will treat "#" as a special character, which conflicts with that character's use in referencing versioned objects (see gsutil help versions for details).
+For example, if you use zsh with the extendedglob option enabled it will treat "#" as a special character, which conflicts with that character's use in referencing versioned objects (see Copy noncurrent object versions for an example).